-Scott Davis serves on the faculty of the Urban & Regional Planning program and is principal at Scott Davis Solutions, where he advises FEMA on long-term community recovery strategies in Louisiana and Puerto Rico.
+Scott Davis serves on the faculty of the Urban & Regional Planning program and is principal of SGD Urban Solutions, an independent consulting practice focused on risk-informed planning and design.

 He has worked for a university, a nonprofit community development organization, and multiple federal agencies—experiences from which he brings a multi-faceted perspective to creative problem solving.
 He specializes in climate adaptation, urban resilience, and disaster recovery with an emphasis on interdisciplinary collaboration and participatory planning and design.

 Current work includes providing disaster recovery technical assistance to local communities in Puerto Rico and nonprofit organizations in Eastern Kentucky.
 He also provides urban resilience and climate adaptation technical assistance to local jurisdictions throughout the U.S. participating in HUD’s Climate Communities Program.
 Following Hurricane Maria, Scott spent more than a year in Puerto Rico serving as an advisor to FEMA on recovery planning, capacity building, and coordination efforts.
 Climate adaptation planning projects include assisting in the development of the Isle de Jean Charles Resettlement Master Plan in coastal Louisiana as well as the Comprehensive Infrastructure Master Plan for the Caño Martín Peña district in San Juan, Puerto Rico.